dragonflydb/dragonfly-operator/README.md

 ### Vertically scaling the instance

 To vertically scale the instance, you can edit the `spec.resources` field in the Dragonfly instance.
-For example, to increase the CPU limit to 2 cores, you can run
+For example, to increase the memory limit to 2GiB, you can run

 ```sh
 kubectl patch dragonfly dragonfly-sample --type merge -p '{"spec":{"resources":{"requests":{"memory":"1Gi"},"limits":{"memory":"2Gi"}}}}'